 b) the projector displays only your slide

-and the output displayed on the projector does not look correct.
+and this is not your desired method of presentation and/or the output displayed on the projector does not look correct.

 - The default path for Dropbox is set to